Abani Mukherji: Communist International

 In 1920, Mukherji traveled to Russia to take part in the Second Congress of the Communist International.
 There he met M. N. Roy, and with Roy and Roy's wife Evelyn he drafted a document which was published in Glasgow Socialist on 24 June 1920, under the title The Indian Communist Manifesto.
 Like Mukherji, Roy had been an Anushilan Samiti member during his early political life.

 Mukherji took part as a delegate in the Second Congress of the Communist International, held in Petrograd between 19 July – 7 August 1920.
 In the Russian language notes of the Congress, he is listed as a 'left-socialist', without party affiliation being stated.
 At the Congress, Mukherji met Vladimir Lenin for the first time.
 Directly after the Congress, Mukherji traveled to Baku in Soviet Azerbaijan to represent India at the Congress of the Peoples of the East.

 The Communist Party of India (Tashkent group) was founded in Tashkent on 17 October 1920, two months after the end of the Second Congress of the Communist International.
 The principal movers in the founding of the party were Roy and Mukherji.
 After the founding of CPI, Roy returned to Moscow whilst Mukherji was put in charge of the Indian Military School, with the task of training armed forces to fight British colonialism.
 The same year, Mukherji became a member of the Russian Communist Party (Bolsheviks).

 The following year, 1921, Mukherji went to Moscow to attend the Third Congress of the Communist International as a delegate with a consultative vote.
 There he also took part in a meeting of Indian revolutionaries.

-Also in 1921 Mukherji drafted a document on the Malabar uprising, which he sent to Lenin.
+Also in 1921, Mukherji drafted a document on the Malabar rebellion, which he sent to Lenin.
 In 1922, Roy and Mukherji together wrote the book India in Transition, a Marxist analysis of the Indian Rebellion of 1857, which the Communist International published in four languages in 1922.
 The book argued that the 1857 rebellion had failed to rid India of feudalism.
 Roy had assigned to Mukherji the task of gathering statistical data for the book.

 Return to India

 In December 1922, Mukherji returned from Moscow to India clandestinely, via Berlin.
 He privately met local communist leaders on his way.
 Once in India, he was sheltered by the Anushilan Samiti in Dacca.
-After meeting S.A.
-Dange at the Gaya session of the Indian National Congress in December 1922, and after meeting Bengal communist groups, Mukherji moved to Madras, where he met Singaravelu Chettiar.
+After meeting S. A. Dange at the Gaya session of the Indian National Congress in December 1922, and after meeting Bengal communist groups, Mukherji moved to Madras, where he met Singaravelu Chettiar.
 Mukherji helped Chettiar with his efforts to form the Labour Kisan Party of Hindustan and to draw up its manifesto.
 Mukherji later returned to the Soviet Union.